Hospitals & Services

 Experience within the clinical area where they are providing preceptorship

-An ability to apply the principles of the Treaty of Waitangi and cultural safety to nursing practice
+Apply the principles of the Treaty of Waitangi and cultural safety to nursing practice

 Evidence of positive role modelling